carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 **all the content defined in the Markdown of the page** within this layout.
-If we make the change above to `_layouts/default.html` and reload our site's homepage, we now see the page content has returned but we have two more problems: the styling of our pages has changed (for the worse) and the navigational links appear twice!
+If we make the change above to `_layouts/default.html` and reload our site's homepage, we now see the page content has returned but we have two more problems: the styling of our pages has changed (for the worse) from before using a layout and the navigational links appear twice!

 ![A page displaying the navigation section twice.](../fig/layouts_double_navigation.png){: width="800px"}